 This course studies higher-level math concepts from differential and integral calculus, such as limits, derivatives, function analysis, and integrals, as well as other topics such as conics, proofs, and number theory.
 It is highly recommended for students who are particularly interested in mathematics and/or those who intend to specialize in math-related fields such as calculus at university.
 Topics may include functions, limits, derivatives, integrals, and the Fundamental Theorem of Calculus.
 This course is not a required prerequisite for university mathematics studies in Manitoba, but will help students with the transition to university mathematics, and may be required in other provinces.
 Students may have the opportunity to challenge the University of Manitoba Calculus course for a university credit.
-This course will be offered in Semester 2; it is recommended, but not required, to also register for the Semester 1 Advanced Mathematics course.
+This course will be offered in Semester 2; it is recommended, but not required, to also register for the Semester 1 Advanced Mathematics (AM2R4S) course.
+When registering for this course choose course code CALR4S.